asr/fotc/README.txt

 The ATP pragmas should be declared in the same module that the Agda entity (type, definition, data constructor) which it refers.

-4. Vampire executable

-The vampire executable name is based on the architecture (e.g. vampire_lin32, vampire_lin64, vampire_mac, and vampire_win.exe),
-therefore the agda2atp tool expects the generic name "vampire".

 ------------------------------------------------------------------------------
 Bug report
 ------------------------------------------------------------------------------